Enhanced Data Quality Improved Predictive Modeling at a World Renowned Hospital

 The hospital invested in data scientists to built predictive models.
 The models were designed to enable psychometricians to refine instruments and improve outcome measures.
-But, as is so common across all industries, there was little confidence in the quality of the data feeding the models.
-According to a 2017 report published by CrowdFlower, data scientists still spend 53% of their time collecting, labeling, cleaning, and organizing data.
+But, as is common across all industries, there was little confidence in the quality of the data feeding the models.
+According to a recent report published by CrowdFlower, data scientists still spend 53% of their time collecting, labeling, cleaning, and organizing data.
 Only 9% of their time is spent refining algorithms, 10% on mining data for patterns, and 19% on building and modeling data.
 And, as reported in Harvard Business Review, IBM’s estimate of the yearly cost of poor data quality is $3.1 trillion in the US alone for 2016.
 The hospital knew they needed to improve data quality.

-Remediating the data quality issues on their own presented a challenge for the data scientists.
+Remediating the data quality issues presented a challenge for the data scientists.
 Identifying when, where and by who poor data was being entered into the hospital’s EHR (the hospital uses Cerner as their health information technology platform) was nearly impossible because it relied on controls set in the front-end of Cerner.
 Further complicating the hospital’s ability to make data-driven decisions was a lack of data visualization.
 While a data scientist can quickly make sense of numbers in a spreadsheet, hospital administrators found the task time consuming and wanted a better solution that would work across departments and job functions.

 The root of the hospital’s problem wasn’t a lack of vision, unqualified data scientists, or a badly defined data strategy.
-This hospital has been ranked number one for 27 consecutive years in U.S. News and World Report on best hospitals.
-They are doing a lot of things right!
-The hospital was keenly aware that experience and expertise matter and they knew they required a data specialist to help them.
+They were aware that experience and expertise matter and they knew they required a data specialist to help them.
 They turned to Sagence to find a solution to the data quality and data visualization challenges and to build a data warehouse to bridge existing data silos.